decipher-cs/-React-Task-Tracker/README.md

 - Used useReducer for updating, deleting, adding the todos.
 - Used context API to manage props.
+- Used sockets in the backend for talking with the database.

 ### Known unfixable issues